jhlee0637/today-i-learned/README.md

 ---
 ### October 2023

-From this month, I am following [Data Scientist Roadmap](https://i.am.ai/roadmap/).
+From this month, I am following [AI Expert Roadmap](https://i.am.ai/roadmap/).

 You can also look which video lessons(in korean mostly) I am planning to take in future from [here](https://github.com/jhlee0637/today-i-learned/blob/main/Lecture/lecture-list.md).